-During 2022, despite continuing issues related to the pandemic, but with new rules and regulations, the PROC continued to monitor the administering entity (PICPA), other AEs, and firms to continue to improve the quality of assurance services in New York State.
+During 2023, with recent rules and regulations, the PROC continued to monitor the administering entity (PICPA), other AEs, and firms to continue to improve the quality of assurance services in New York State.

 II.
 Background

 In 2009, the NYS Legislature passed significant changes to laws that regulate Public Accounting in New York.
 The legislature required the implementation of the Mandatory Quality Review Program (MQRP).
 The program became effective for firms registering on or after January 1, 2012.
 Firms in the MQRP are required to undergo a peer review once every three years as a condition of their firm registration renewal.
 The purpose of the MQRP is to promote quality in the attest services provided by CPAs.
 The 2009 law required firms with three or more CPAs, providing attest services, to participate in the MQRP.